zhanaofu/MFA-tutorial/Install_Kaldi.md

 # Install Kaldi
 ## Get the tool kit
- First, we need to install [Kaldi](https://github.com/kaldi-asr/kaldi), an open-source speech-recoginition toolkit that's required by MFA.
+ First, we need to install [Kaldi](https://github.com/kaldi-asr/kaldi), an open-source speech-recognition toolkit that's required by MFA.
  Download the files and extract them to a directory you want to keep them in:

  ![](image/download.png)